A shaving soap may be the secret to luxurious shaves that men look for.

 - Price on the high side

 If there’s one good reason to buy an artisan product, it’s the high-quality ingredient list.
-This product is no different and it reflects in the rich lather it produces.
+This product is no different, and it reflects in the luxurious lather it produces.

-Just to give you an idea how this product performs, watch this video…
+Just to give you an idea of how this product performs, watch this video…

-This product is a favorite by a lot of wet shavers and the video above shows you why.
-It loads easy, has very slick lubricity and post shave is great.
+This product is a favorite by a lot of wet shavers, and the video above shows you why.
+It loads easy, has very slick lubricity, and post-shave is excellent.

-Bottom line: The RazoRock XXX is a great option for men looking for a slick soap that’ll help them get a close shave.
-This is classified as a croap so it’ll take around 30 seconds to load.
-It isn’t the cheapest but you don’t need a lot to create a rich lather so a tub will last a long time.
+Bottom line: The RazoRock XXX is an excellent option for men looking for a slick soap that’ll help them get a close shave.
+This is classified as a croap, so it’ll take around 30 seconds to load.
+It isn’t the cheapest, but you don’t need a lot to create a rich lather, so a tub will last a long time.